-The total cost incurred for the internal audit function for the financial year 2015 was RM52,788.
+The total cost incurred for the internal audit function for the financial year 2013 was RM106,400.
 During the financial year, areas of audits included various departments at head office and other operating sites.
 Internal audit reports were issued to the Committee quarterly and tabled in the Audit Committee meetings.
 The reports, which incorporated audit recommendations and management responses with regard to any audit findings, were also copied to the respective operational managers.
 The IAD would also conduct follow through exercises and reviews with the respective managers on the implementation of the agreed audit recommendations.
 The IAD have based on their audit framework and plan on the Committee of Sponsoring Organisation of the treadway Commission (COSO) principles to assess higher risk areas in the organization.
-The IAD would present the high risk areas to the Audit Committee for discussion.
-Upon completion of the high risks review report, the IAD would prepare the annual internal audit plan for approval by the Committee.
+The IAD would prepare the annual internal audit plan for approval by the Committee.
 Internal audit work will be based on the approved internal audit plan.